-Bangalore, India’s ‘Silicon Valley’ and hip startup hub, is known for many things.
-Some of those being its fast-paced development, quirky cafes, serene parks, temples and most of all, its exuberant multi-faceted culture.
-While the Kannada natives certainly placed Bangalore on the global map for its booming IT industry, let’s take a moment to celebrate the language of Karnataka’s folks – and we might even follow it up with some of Mysore’s famed culinary delights and its very popular “filter kaapi”!
+Bangalore, India’s ‘Silicon Valley’ and hip startup hub, is known for its fast-paced development, quirky cafes, serene parks, temples and most of all, its exuberant multi-faceted culture.
+While the Kannada natives certainly placed Bangalore on the global map for its booming IT industry, let’s take a moment to celebrate the language of Karnataka’s folks – and we might even follow it up with some of Mysore’s famed culinary delights and its iconic “filter kaapi”!

 The tongue of Kannadigas